e-j-w/G4TIP/README.md

 export G4INSTALL=/path/to/geant4_install_directory
 ```

 Modified GEANT4 classes included in this code:

 G4IonParametrisedLossModel (from GEANT4.9.4) - modified to allow for user defined stopping powers

 G4IonStoppingData (from GEANT4.9.4) - modified to allow for user defined stopping powers

-G4NuclearDecayChannel (from GEANT4.9.4) - minimally modified to allow gamma cascades
+G4NuclearDecayChannel (from GEANT4.9.4) - modified to properly compute properties of daughter nuclei when considering a cascade of internal conversion decays

 ## Acknowledgements